What is SEO and How Can You Dominate SEO in 2017?

 SEO is short for Search Engine Optimization.
 The short definition of SEO is the optimization of a website or landing page to make it easier for people searching the internet to find it.
 SEO is not a new tactic or technique.
 In fact, it’s been around for well over a decade.
 If you’ve been in marketing at all then you have likely heard of SEO (shockingly I have spoken to marketers who have no idea what SEO is).
 SEO is an art and a science.

 SEO is an organic process.
 That means if you are handling your own SEO you are not paying to rank your website on any of the search engines.
 You are doing this without advertising and paying to improve ranking.

 SEO requires a lot of knowledge on how the major search engines work and the changes they make to their algorithms.
-Not keeping up on changes can be detrimental to your SEO plan, and ultimately your business.
+Not keeping up with changes can be detrimental to your SEO plan, and ultimately your business.
 This is why SEO experts like me are able to charge for this service.

 You can fix your own leaky faucet and you might get it right but you might also miss something and create a bigger problem later.
 You might also break something else in the process and create an enormous problem.
 SEO works the same way.
 Doing SEO wrong can set you back; in some cases years.